altimmons/LangNotes/Unraid.md

  So in Unraid, additional parameters would be this:

  -net macvlan3 --ip 192.168.1.xx --dns 1.1.1.1 -h hostname -name ?
- -net macvlan3 --ip 192.168.1.xx --dns 1.1.1.1 -h hostname -name hostname -l hostname --net-alias hostname --device USB -- dns-search local  Timmons Family --domainname Timmons..Family
+--net macvlan3 --ip 192.168.1.xx --dns 1.1.1.1 -h hostname --name hostname -l hostname --net-alias hostname --device USB -- dns-search local  Timmons Family --domainname Timmons..Family

  also consider:
  --expose  Expose a port or a range of ports